AMR Frequently Asked Questions

 NIPSCO Electric Customers may notice a brief service interruption during the installation.
 Service for NIPSCO Gas Customers will not be disrupted.

-10. What will the new meters look like?
+10. What do the new meters look like?

 The gas meter will look the same.
 Only an interior meter component will change.

-11. Is there anything I need to do?
+11. Is there anything I need to do before my AMR is installed?

 Please also make sure that the path to the meter and area around the meter is clear.